mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 #### Complex object definitions

 All the examples shown so far only use primitive and wrapper types as object fields.
-However, nothing is stopping you from using _any kind_ of Mondrian type, no matter how complex it is!
+However, nothing prevents you from using _any kind_ of Mondrian type, no matter how complex it is!

-An object could have primitive types, other objects, unions, or even [custom types](#custom-types) as their fields.
+An object could have primitive types, other objects, unions, or even [custom types](#custom-types) as its fields.
 Let's consider a more complex
 example:

 ```ts showLineNumbers